rofrol/react-starter-kit/README.md

 ## Install

+Clone this repo and inside the directory run

     npm i

 If you got error [msbuild.exe failed with exit code: 1](http://stackoverflow.com/questions/14180012/npm-install-for-some-packages-sqlite3-socket-io-fail-with-error-msb8020-on-wi/22120966#22120966), it's related to node-gyp.
 Set this: